whily/notes/xps-archlinux.md

 Note that programming fonts are up to one's own taste, e.g. many people preferred Inconsolas or Deja Vu Sans Mono.
-And they can be configured separated in terminal, Emacs, IDEA...
+And they can be configured separately in terminal, Emacs, IDEA...

 Font configuration in Arch Linux is described in https://wiki.archlinux.org/index.php/Font_configuration